Auroratide/monadorecipes/src/recipes/hyber-meatball-stew/recipe.md

 ## Directions

 1. Cut the potatoes and cabbage into large chunks.
 Set aside.
+[Russet Potatoes (cubed): 2, Cabbage (chopped): 1/2]
 2. In a large pot, heat the oil over medium heat.
 Brown the meatballs in the oil for about 3 minutes.
+[Meatballs: 1 pound]
 3. In the pot, mix together the tomato soup and broth.
 Season with salt, italian seasoning, and onion powder.
+[Condenced Tomato Soup: 1 can, Beef Broth: 1 can, Italian Seasoning: 1 teaspoon, Onion Powder: 1 teaspoon]
 4. Bring to a boil, then reduce heat and simmer for about 10 minutes.
 5. After the 10 minutes, add in the potatoes and simmer for another 5 minutes.
+[Russet Potatoes (cubed): 2]
 6. Add the cabbage and simmer for another 5 minutes.
+[Cabbage (chopped): 1/2]
 7. While simmering, make the avocado topping.
 Squeeze the limes into a mixing bowl.
 Mash the avocado in with the lime juice until the consistency is smooth.
+[Avocado (ripe): 2, Lime: 2]
 8. Remove the stew from heat.
 Garnish the top of the stew with chopped parsley.
+[Parsley (chopped): 1/4 cup]
 9. Serve the stew with a spoon of the avocado blend on top.
 Goes good with bread!

 ## Interpretation